isomerpages/singapore-customs-cms/_temporary-import-scheme/Alternatives to the Temporary Import Scheme/ATA Carnet.md

 For goods re-imported in container using local Carnet, the Singapore exporter must apply for Customs’ supervision of unstuffing at least 1 working day before the intended operation.

 Application for Customs’ supervision is not required for vehicles imported via other means.
-(i.e. by tow, by airfreight, by road)
+(i.e. by tow, by airfreight, by road).

 Carnet holders can apply for Customs’ Supervision by clicking <a href="https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp">here</a>.
 </li>
 				</ul>